News of the World - Putin Crazed Republicans Rush Stage To Wipe His Feet With Their Tears

 If you listen, Putin has fake historical narratives, but if you fancy relying on Tucker Carlson’s fawning love-sick school girl’s crush version, please move to the library's fiction section.
 However, Carlson has shown a tendency to pursue stories that he knows are false because he knows that they get him more attention and more money.
 I respect this position more than the fanboy bleacher seat where he can’t stop mooning at Putin.

-Tom Holland, for instance, criticized Putin's extensive narrative about Russian history, deeming it "calamitous" and noting how it distorts facts to suit a Russian-centric view.
-He emphasized the misuse of historical events and comparisons, likening Russia's claim over Ukraine to Britain's claim over Ireland, which he found bizarre.
+Tom Holland, for instance, criticised Putin's extensive narrative about Russian history, deeming it "calamitous" and noting how it distorts facts to suit a Russian-centric view.
+He emphasised the misuse of historical events and comparisons, likening Russia's claim over Ukraine to Britain's claim over Ireland, which he found bizarre.

 You think Your Mother and Me are Made of Money Reason.